julianxhokaxhiu/FFNx/README.md

 - [**Canary:**](https://github.com/julianxhokaxhiu/FFNx/releases/tag/canary) the latest snapshot of the code.
 Like a nightly, but untested.
 - [**Latest Release:**](https://github.com/julianxhokaxhiu/FFNx/releases/latest) the official release, which is tested and should be stable enough for long gameplay sessions.

+## How to build
+In order to build FFNx you need the latest [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/).

+To ease the installation you can use the provided [.vsconfig](.vsconfig) file in the repository to select the exact components required to build FFNx.

+After that, just open the repository as a folder and hit the Build button.
+The CMake build process will kick-in and the result artifacts will be available under the `.dist\build\[PROFILE]\bin` folder, where PROFILE can be:
+- x86-Release ( default )
+- x86-RelWithDebInfo ( used for debug purposes while working on the source code )

 ## How to install
 In either way, in order to use this driver you MUST have a legal copy of the game.
 DO NOT ask for a copy unless bought legally.